uktrade/django-feedback-govuk/README.md

 ]
 ```

-2. Create a new email template in the GovUk Notify service
+2. Create a new email template in the GovUk Notify service, making sure to create a ((feedback_url)) field.

 You'll need an API key and template ID from the gov.uk Notify service.